-Welcome to the Kij Johnson Hub!
-This community hub — built on top of and serving as a companion to the Wikipedia article — lets you discuss, collect, and organize everything related to Kij Johnson.
+Welcome to the community hub built on top of the Kij Johnson Wikipedia article.
+Here, you can discuss, collect, and organize anything related to Kij Johnson.

 Katherine Irenae Johnson is born in Harlan, Iowa, to Paul and Margaret Johnson.
 Her early life in the Midwest, surrounded by family and nature, would later influence her writing, particularly her exploration of small-town life and the complexities of human relationships.